ItsDrike/dotfiles/guides/01_INSTALLATION.md

 Finally, let's to sure it worked, run: `ping 1.1.1.1`.

+To get DNS working too, you'll also want to run `dhcpcd`, then you can with `ping google.com`

 ## Partitioning

 First thing we will need to do is set up partitions.
 To do so, I recommend using